VincentTam/vincenttam.github.io/source/_posts/2014-05-26-using-octopress-on-another-device.markdown

 that I can find out what's wrong like him.
 Fortunately, I *didn't* encounter his error.

+However, I encountered some errors when I was setting up Octopress on Windows 7.

 ---

 [^1]: [在 Windows 使用 Octopress](http://tonytonyjan.net/2012/03/01/install-octopress-on-windows/)